Shipping Forecast: Literature

 A number of minor characters in Jasper Fforde's first novel, The Eyre Affair, are named after Sea Areas in the shipping forecast.

 Charlie Connelly's 2004 book Attention All Shipping (Little Brown: ISBN 0-316-72474-2) describes a project to visit every sea area with any land, and to travel by air or sea over the others.

 In the New York Times magazine dated 19 February 2023, the letter of recommendation by Grace Linden was an article on the shipping forecast, in which she stated: "Like the sea itself, the Shipping Forecast is a reminder of the larger, more elemental forces at play, those things that are much more powerful than any of our individual worries or wants."

 Moderate Becoming Good Later (Summersdale: ISBN 978-1800076105) is a 2023 book by siblings Toby and Katie Carr, describing Toby's kayaking trip around the shipping areas; Katie completed the book, from Toby's notes, after his death.

 In Carol Ann Duffy's poem Prayer, the final line is "Darkness outside.
 Inside, the radio's prayer - Rockall.
 Malin.
 Dogger.
 Finisterre."

 In Amelia Ellis' 2008 novel The Fourth Aspect, the protagonist is overcome by an emotional reaction when by chance listening to the shipping forecast on a road trip from London to the Scottish Highlands, leading her to the realization that "Sometimes we hold on to things or people for reasons that have nothing to do with them at all."

+In 2025, Rob Stepney and Kathy Clugston published Good, Occasionally Rhyming: A celebration of the Shipping Forecast in poetry and prose (August Books, ISBN 978-1835983300).
+The TLSs reviewer described it as "a worthwhile anthology hidden in a lavatory book".